The Research Process is modeled after Carol Kuhlthau's Information Search Process (1991).

 Once a researcher has conducted the first 5 steps of The Research Process, they have the option of further investigating their research.

-First, researchers use knowledge gained during prior steps of The Research Process to form an educated hypothesis and design a methodological research study.
+First, researchers use knowledge gained during prior steps of The Research Process to form a specific research question and articulate an educated hypothesis.
+Then, they design a methodological research study.
 It is essential for researchers to use effective methodologies for their studies.
-Methodologies can be thought of as: structures to ensure relevancy, accountability, accuracy, and ethicality.
+Methodologies can be thought of as: structures to ensure that research is replicable, reliable, accurate, and ethical.
+Researchers then use their identified methodologies to construct a framework for carrying out research.

-Once a researcher has determined the methodologies of their research project, they can begin to collect raw data from various sources in order to conduct their study.
-This data may exist within a database, or some researchers generate new data.
+They then begin to collect and analyze data from various sources in order to conduct their study.
+This data may exist within a database, it may exist within complex texts, or some researchers generate new data.

 After outlining their methodologies and designing a scientific research experiment, researchers ask for feedback from their professional peers.
 The critique of one's research helps an individual to avoid submitting their work to publishing companies with errors, biases, or inconsistencies.